GauravBansal29/mern_payment-npm-package/README.md

 1. Make a get request to `/get-key` and pass getKey function to it
 2. Make a post request to `/get-order` and pass getOrder function to it
-3. Make a post request to `payment-order` and pass paymentOrder function to it
+3. Make a post request to `/payment-order` and pass paymentOrder function to it

 ## Demo